feldera/feldera/docs/contributors/compiler.md

      All invocations of the `NOW()` function within the program will produce the last value inserted in this table.

-     This table does not currently get populated automatically.
+     This table does is not populated automatically.
 Instead, the user is responsible for supplying the data to this table.
 In every step of the circuit the user has to insert a new value in this table, which should be larger than the previous value.

 ### Example: Compiling a SQL program to Rust